aws/aws-application-networking-k8s/docs/configure/environment.md

 Default: "us-west-2"

-When running AWS Gateway API Controller outside the Kubernetes Cluster, this specify the region of VPC lattice service endpoint
+When running AWS Gateway API Controller outside the Kubernetes Cluster, this specifies the region of VPC lattice service endpoint

 ---